When can soft play areas reopen? It’s a question many are asking, as lockdown rules changed on May 17.

 When can soft play areas open in England?

-When can often play areas open in Scotland?
+When can soft play areas open in Scotland?

-Scotland has lifted restrictions recently, but there’s still no word on when soft play areas will reopen.
+Scotland has lifted further restrictions recently, but for the moment soft play centres remain closed.

 Soft play areas have been closed since the first lockdown in March 2020.
 Upon reopening, spaces will be enforcing social distancing and have to have capacity constraints in all venues.